mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

     objs.joinToString(separator = ", ", prefix = "[", postfix = "]") { it.toJson() }
 ```

-The last part is to define the `JsonScope` implementation for the `Job` type.
+The next step is to define the `JsonScope` implementation for the `Job` type.
 We can implement it as an anonymous object:

 ```kotlin
 val jobJsonScope = object : JsonScope<Job> {